SpaceEnstar01/robotic-arm/README.md

 # robotic-arm
-Here is about robotic arm control in Mujoco simulation I will add more information later
+Here is about robotic arm control in Mujoco simulation;
+I will add more information later